Sleeper (1973 film): Plot

 After much bickering, Miles and Luna fall in love.
 Miles is captured and brainwashed into becoming a complacent member of society, while Luna escapes and joins the rebellion.
 The rebels kidnap Miles and perform successful reverse-brainwashing.
-Miles falls into the routine of rebel life, but grows jealous when he catches Luna kissing the handsome, hunky rebel leader, Erno Windt (John Beck), and she announces that she has come to believe in free love.
+Miles falls into the routine of rebel life, but grows jealous when he catches Luna kissing the handsome, hunky rebel leader, Erno Windt, and she announces that she has come to believe in free love.

 Miles tries to win Luna back.
-Eventually he and Luna infiltrate the Aries Project, wherein they quickly learn that the national Leader had been killed by a rebel bomb ten months previously.
+Eventually, he and Luna infiltrate the Aries Project, wherein they quickly learn that the national Leader had been killed by a rebel bomb ten months previously.
 All that survives is his nose.
 Miles and Luna disguise themselves as doctors, resulting in a case of mistaken identity, causing them to be placed in charge of cloning the Leader from his sole remaining part.
 Miles steals the nose and deadends the government's cloning scheme by dropping the nose in the path of a road roller.

 The pair escape, and later debate their future together.
 Miles tells Luna that Erno will inevitably become as corrupt as the Leader, as that is how all revolutions end up.
 Miles and Luna confess their love for one another, but she claims that science has proven men and women cannot have meaningful relationships due to chemical incompatibilities.
-Miles dismisses this, saying that he does not believe in science.
+Miles dismisses this theory, declaring that he does not believe in science.
 Luna then points out that he does not believe in God or political systems either, and asks if there is anything he does believe in.
-He responds, "Sex and death — two things that come once in a lifetime — but at least after death you're not nauseous."
+He responds, "Sex and death—two things that come once in a lifetime.
+But at least after death, you're not nauseous."
 The two embrace and kiss.